Universal Deformation Rings of Finitely Generated Gorenstein-Projective Modules over Finite Dimensional Algebras: Preliminaries

-and moreover, $\psi_{R(\A,V)}$ is unique if $R$ is the ring of dual numbers $\k[\epsilon]$ with $\epsilon^2=0$.
-Then $R(\A,V)$ and $ [U(\A,V),\phi_{U(\A,V)}]$ are respectively called the {\it versal deformation ring} and {\it versal deformation} of $V$.
-If the morphism $ \psi_{R(\A,V)}$ is unique for all $R\in\Ob(\hat{\Ca})$ and lifts $(M,\phi)$ of $V$ over $R$, then $R(\A,V)$ and $[U(\A,V),\phi_{U(\A,V)}]$ are respectively called the {\it universal deformation ring} and the {\it universal deformation} of $V$.
+and moreover, $\psi_{R(\A,V),R,[M,\phi]}$ is unique if $R$ is the ring of dual numbers $\k[\epsilon]$ with $\epsilon^2=0$.
+Then $R(\A,V)$ and $ [U(\A,V),\phi_{U(\A,V)}]$ are called the {\it versal deformation ring} and {\it versal deformation} of $V$, respectively.
+If the morphism $ \psi_{R(\A,V),R,[M,\phi]}$ is unique for all $R\in\Ob(\hat{\Ca})$ and deformations $[M,\phi]$ of $V$ over $R$, then $R(\A,V)$ and $[U(\A,V),\phi_{U(\A,V)}]$ are called the {\it universal deformation ring} and the {\it universal deformation} of $V$, respectively.
 In other words, the universal deformation ring $R(\A,V)$ represents the deformation functor $\hat{\Fun}_V$ in the sense that $\hat{\Fun}_V$ is naturally isomorphic to the $\Hom$ functor $\Hom_{\hat{\Ca}}(R(\A,V),-)$.
-Using Schlessinger's criteria \cite[Thm.
-2.11]{sch} and using methods similar to those in \cite{mazur}, it is straightforward to prove that the deformation functor $\hat{\Fun}_V$ is continuous (see \cite[\S 14]{mazur} for the definition), that every finitely generated $\A$-module $V$ has a versal deformation ring, and that this versal deformation is universal provided that the endomorphism ring $\End_\A(V)$ is isomorphic to $\k$ (see \cite[Prop.
-2.1]{blehervelez}).
-Moreover, it follows from \cite[Prop.
-2.5] {blehervelez} that Morita equivalence preserve isomorphism classes of versal deformation rings.

-It follows from \cite[Thm.
-1.1 \& Thm.
-2.6]{blehervelez} that if $\A$ is self-injective (i.e. $\A$ is injective as a left $\A$-module) and the stable endomorphism ring of $V$ is isomorphic to $\k$, then the versal deformation ring $R(\A,V)$ is universal, and $R(\A,V)$ is isomorphic to $R(\A,V\oplus P)$ for all finitely generated projective left $\A$-modules $P$.
-Moreover, if $\A$ is also a Frobenius $\k$-algebra (i.e. the left $\A$-modules, ${_\A}\A$ and $\Hom_\k(\A_\A, \k)$ are isomorphic), then $R(\A,V)$ is stable under syzygies.
+By \cite[Prop.
+2.1]{blehervelez} every finitely generated $\A$-module $V$ has a versal deformation ring $R(\A,V)$.
+Moreover, if $\End_\A(V)$ is isomorphic to $\k$, then $R(\A,V)$ is universal.
+Additionally, \cite[Prop.
+2.5]{blehervelez2} proves that Morita equivalences preserve isomorphism classes of versal deformation rings. \begin{remark} Let $\A$ be a self-injective $\k$-algebra and let $V$ be a finitely generated non-zero left $\A$-module. \begin{enumerate} \item It follows from \cite[Thm.
+2.6 (ii)]{blehervelez} that if the stable endomorphism ring of $V$ is isomorphic to $\k$, then the versal deformation ring $R(\A,V)$ is universal. \item If $\A$ is further a Frobenius $\k$-algebra and $V$ is non-projective, then it follows from \cite[Prop.
+2.4]{bleher15} that the versal deformation rings $R(\A,V)$ and $R(\A,\Omega V)$ are isomorphic in $\hat{\Ca}$.
+Moreover $R(\A, \Omega V)$ is universal if and only if $R(\A,V)$ is universal.
+Note that this result improves \cite[Thm.
+2.6 (iv)]{blehervelez}. \end{enumerate} \end{remark}